Wojtek Czyz: Athletics success

+Para-badminton

+Czyz moved to New Zealand in 2019 and took up para-badminton two years later.
+In May 2024, Czyz was named as New Zealand's first-ever badminton representative for the Summer Paralympics.

 Personal life

 As of September 2012, Czyz was a sport student in Cologne.
-His personal motto is "don't think of what you were, but of what you are and of what you aspire to be" ("denk nicht an das was du warst, sondern an das, was du bist und zu sein dich sehnst").
+His personal motto is "Don't think of what you were, but of what you are and of what you aspire to be" ("Denk nicht an das was du warst, sondern an das, was du bist und zu sein dich sehnst").